-6. Oversees financial management (Refer to superintendent's job description - sections) Rating: Exceeds expectations Meets expectations Does not meet expectations Comments (Including suggestions for improvement and commendations): The following bulleted items, below, serve as examples to illustrate our collective understanding of the superintendent's responsibilities.
-The list is not intended to be either exhaustive or complete: Prepares and proposes a balanced district budget in accordance with the law.
-Approves and directs, in accordance with the law and regulations of the board, purchases and expenditures within the limits of the budget.
-Maintains a complete and accurate inventory of district assets.
-Reports to the school board on financial condition of the schools.
-Establishes procedures for procurement of equipment and supplies.
-7. Oversees facilities management.
-(Refer to superintendent's job description - section) Rating: Exceeds expectations Meets expectations Does not meet expectations Comments (Including suggestions for improvement and commendations):
+DRAFT ees financial management to superintendent's job description - sections) Rating: Exceeds expectations Meets expectations Does not meet expectations Comments s (Including suggestions for improvement and commendations): ring bulleted items, below, serve as examples to illustrate our collect ntendent's responsibilities.
+The list is not intended to be either exha • Pre pares and proposes a balanced district budget in accordance with the law. and proves and directs, in accordance with the law and regulations of the k d expenditures within the limits of the budget. intains a complete and accurate inventory of district assets. oard, purchases • Rep ports to the school board on financial condition of the schools. • Est ablishes procedures for procurement of equipment and supplies. ees facilities management. to superintendent's job description - section) Rating: Exceeds expectations Meets expectations Does not meet expectations Comments s (Including suggestions for improvement and commendations):